-The stereo audio distribution buffer published on page 94 of July 2013 Edition of EFY can be converted easily into stereo audio distribution amplifier.
+The stereo audio distribution buffer published on page 94 of the July 2013 Edition of EFY can be converted easily into stereo audio distribution amplifier.

 That will add gain and will give new applications of the circuit.

 Figure 1 is showing one of the possible solutions.

 In order to make the conversion we should make two steps:

 1/ We should cut the connections between the inverting inputs of the operational amplifiers (OAs) and the outputs of the buffers.

 2/ We should add three low cost components to each channel of the amplifiers – two resistors and electrolytic capacitor.

 We are adding Rx1, Rx2 and Cx1 for the first channel and Ry1, Ry2 and Cy2 for the second channel as shown on the Figure 1.

 After the conversion the gain of the first channel will be